nvf manual

 3. basic - used to set basic configuration options

-5. pluginConfigs - the result of the nested vim.pluginRC (internal option, see the Custom Plugins page for adding your own plugins) DAG, used to set up internal plugins
+7. pluginConfigs - the result of the nested vim.pluginRC (internal option, see the Custom Plugins page for adding your own plugins) DAG, used to set up internal plugins

-6. extraPluginConfigs - the result of vim.extraPlugins, which is not a direct DAG, but is converted to, and resolved as one internally
+8. extraPluginConfigs - the result of vim.extraPlugins, which is not a direct DAG, but is converted to, and resolved as one internally

-7. mappings - the result of vim.maps
+9. mappings - the result of vim.maps

 Hacking nvf

-This section is mainly directed towards those who wish to contribute code into nvf.
-If you wish to instead report a bug or discuss a potential feature implementation, first look among the already open issues and if no matching issue exists you may open a new issue and describe your problem/request.
-While creating an issue, please try to include as much information as you can, ideally also include relevant context in which an issue occurs or a feature should be implemented.
+This section is directed mainly towards those who wish to contribute code into the project.
+If you instead wish to report a bug, or discuss a potential new feature implementation (which you do not wish to implement yourself) first look among the already open issues and if no matching issue exists you may open a new issue and describe your problem/request.

 Getting Started

 You, naturally, would like to start by forking the repository to get started.
 If you are new to Git and GitHub, do have a look at GitHub’s Fork a repo guide for instructions on how you can do this.
-Once you have a fork of nvf, you should create a separate branch based on the msot recent main branch.
+Once you have a fork of nvf, you should create a separate branch based on the most recent main branch.
 Give your branch a reasonably descriptive name (e.g. feature/debugger or fix/pesky-bug) and you are ready to work on your changes

-Implement your changes and commit them to the newly created branch and when you are happy with the result, and positive that it fullfills our Contributing Guidelines, push the branch to GitHub and create a pull request.
+Implement your changes and commit them to the newly created branch and when you are happy with the result, and positive that it fulfills our Contributing Guidelines, push the branch to GitHub and create a pull request.
 The default pull request template available on the nvf repository will guide you through the rest of the process, and we’ll gently nudge you in the correct direction if there are any mistakes.

 Guidelines